f5devcentral/f5-big-iq-lab/docs/class1/module5/lab1.rst

 3. Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
    If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.

-   ..
-WARNING:: The token timeout is set to 5 min.
+   .. warning:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.

 4. Use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
 Copy/Paste the AS3 declaration from the validator to the declaration body into Postman: